victoriakapelush/TODO-List/README.md

-# TODO-List App created with HTML, CSS, Bootstrap, and JavaScript.
+# TODO-List App created with HTML, CSS, and JavaScript.